Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Objects from curves

 \section{Objects from curves}

-In \Cref{sec5.1} we introduce a class of curves used for the geometric model called matching curves.
-We proceed in \Cref{sec5.2} with the construction of the global sections associated to matching curves.
-In \Cref{sec5.3}, we show that the projective $\mathscr{G}_\mathcal{T}$-modules associated to the vertices of the underlying quiver can be realized in terms of global sections associated to pure matching curves.
+In \Cref{sec:curves}, we introduce a class of curves used for the geometric model called matching curves.
+We proceed in \Cref{sec:objectsfromcurves} with the construction of the global sections associated with matching curves equipped with extra data, referred to as matching data.
+In \Cref{sec:projmodules}, we show that the projective $\mathscr{G}_\mathcal{T}$-modules associated with the vertices of the underlying quiver can be realized in terms of global sections associated with matching data with underlying pure matching curves.